Web

 Event Registration

-NYC Privacy Day is free and open to all, but registration is required below.
-Please note: we have now reached capacity, and all subsequent registrants will be added to the waitlist.
+NYC Privacy Day was free and open to all, but registration was required below.
+We reached capacity, and all subsequent registrants were added to the waitlist.

 Poster & Demo Submissions

-The day will comprise plenary talks and poster/demo sessions.
-Relevant and high-quality posters and demos will be accepted until space is filled.
-Only registered participants are eligible to present.
+The day comprised plenary talks and poster/demo sessions.
+Relevant and high-quality posters and demos were accepted until the space was filled.
+Only registered participants were eligible to present.

 Organizers